 While taking nevirapine, it is important to keep all of your appointments with your health care provider.
 If your health care provider tells you to stop treatment with nevirapine because of serious liver or skin problems, you should never take nevirapine again.

-Nevirapine is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children.
+Nevirapine is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children 15 days and older.
 Nevirapine is always used in combination with other anti-HIV medicines.

 Nevirapine is a type of anti-HIV medicine called a non-nucleoside reverse transcriptase inhibitor (NNRTI).
 NNRTIs work by binding to and blocking HIV reverse transcriptase, an HIV enzyme.
 This prevents HIV from replicating and lowers the amount of HIV in the blood.